 WHAT IS IT?

-The symbol is round and is available in several sizes as a pin, patch and pendant.
+The symbol is round and is available in several sizes as a pin, patch, pendant, and clothing safe sticker.

 WHO CAN WEAR IT?